Overhauling the Auxiliary API

 - We make both

-, but raise an exception when noauxdata
+auxnameandauxdataoptional and default toNone, but raise an exception when noauxdatais provided.

 Currently, the PR reflects solution 4 and looks like this: